This article explains what Screening Assessments and Screening windows are and how the different assessment types are used.

 What is screening?

-All students should be assessed during scheduled screening periods using a general screener, such as aReading, aMath, or SAEBRS.
-After identifying students who might benefit from instructional support, additional screeners can be used if needed to provide more specific information on student skills, or to get starting scores for progress monitoring.
+After identifying students who might benefit from instructional support, additional screeners can be used if needed to provide more specific information on student skills or to get starting scores for progress monitoring.

 What assessments are used?